Numerical Schemes for Rough Parabolic Equations: Rough case

-On top of the result of Lemma \ref{lem-defi-x-x}, one can here rely on the following extensions (we also anticipate on the sequel by introducing the additional process $X^{ax}$): \begin{lemma}[\cite{RHE}] The sequence of operator-valued processes
+On top of Lemma \ref{lem-defi-x-x}, one can here rely on the following extension result (which also anticipates the next subsections by introducing the additional path $X^{ax}$): \begin{lemma}[\cite{RHE}, Proposition 6.3] The sequence of operator-valued paths

 converges to an element $X^{ax,i}$ (resp. $X^{xx,ij}$) with respect to the topology of

 Moreover,

 and the same controls hold for $X^{ax,i}$ in $\cac_2^{\ga+\ka}(\cl(\cb_{\al+\ka},\cb_\al))$.
 Finally, $X^{ax,i}$ and $X^{xx,ij}$ commute with the projection $P_N$ and satisfy the following algebraic relations: